dotslashlevi/basiclist/README.md

 # What does this block?

-This blocks Google ads and analytics, as well as common pornography sites.
+This blocks Google ads and analytics, Amazon ads and analytics, plus common pornography sites.

 It will soon block Microsoft analytics and ads, as well as a list of what I consider "unsafe" search engines.